 To qualify for VAWA immigration benefits, an individual must meet specific criteria, including:

-- Providing evidence of having been subjected to battery or extreme cruelty by the U.S. citizen or lawful permanent resident family member.
+- Providing evidence of having been subjected to battery or extreme cruelty by a U.S. citizen or a lawful permanent resident family member.

 - Demonstrating good moral character and meeting other eligibility requirements for lawful permanent residence.